 - repeat short messages, not the whole ATIS or ATC Clearance at full length.
 Single message at the exam consists of one, maximum two sentences.
 I believe it is beneficial to start with the recordings which feature subtitle display as it significantly facilitates understanding.
 Read while listening, but repeat without looking at the text

-- find the content which refers to non-typical situations as the Test of English for Aviation recordings comprise this type of situations only, for example: emergency situations
+- find the content which refers to non-typical situations as the TEA examination recordings comprise this type of situations only, for example: emergency situations

 - record your repetitions and compare their accuracy with the original versions